Spiritual Care & Ethics at Grand View Hospital

 Pastoral Care is interfaith in approach and is sensitive to the diversity of religious expression.
 Requests for a visit by a chaplain can be directed through any hospital staff member.
 Area pastors or authorized church lay representatives with a proper Grand View Hospital identification badge may visit their congregation members at any time.
 Contact our chaplain at 215-453-4970.

 You or your family may need to make challenging medical decisions related to your care here at Grand View Hospital.
-In addition to our Pastoral Care Department and Patient Representative, the Grand View Ethics Committee is available to consult with you, your family members, physicians, and staff members.
-The committee includes physicians, nurses, other staff and members of the community.
+In addition to our Pastoral Care Department and Patient Representative, the Grand View Ethics Program may be appropriate to you and your family members in this regard.

 Organ & Tissue Donation